finery-bi/finery/README.md

 ### Caching

-Blazer can automatically cache results to improve speed.
+Finery can automatically cache results to improve speed.
 It can cache slow queries:

 ```yml
 cache: